noiseprotocol/noise_spec/noise.md

       -> e
       <- e, dhee

-The pattern name is `Noise_NN`.
+The handshake pattern name is `Noise_NN`.
 The empty parentheses indicate that neither party is initialized with any key pairs.
 The tokens "e" and/or "s" in parentheses would indicate that the initiator is initialized with the corresponding key pairs.
 The tokens "re" and/or "rs" would indicate the same thing for the responder.

 Pre-messages are shown as message patterns prior to the delimiter "\-\-\-\-\-\-".
-After `Initialize()` is called, `MixHash()` is called on any pre-message public keys in the order they are listed (by convention, the initiator's public keys - if any - are processed first).
+During `Initialize()`, `MixHash()` is called on any pre-message public keys in the order they are listed (the initiator's public keys - if any - are processed first).

 The following pattern describes a handshake where the initiator has